Scavenging (engine)

 Scavenging is equally important for both two-stroke and four-stroke engines.
 Most modern four-stroke engines use crossflow cylinder heads and valve timing overlap to scavenge the cylinders.
 Modern two-stroke engines use either Schnuerle scavenging (also known as "loop scavenging") or uniflow scavenging.

-The scavenge or scavenging port refers to that port through which clean air enters the cylinder, the exhaust port through which it leaves.
+The scavenge or scavenging port refers to that port through which clean air enters the cylinder, the exhaust port through which the combustible mix leaves.

 Origins

 The first engines deliberately designed to encourage scavenging were gas engines built by Crossley Brothers Ltd in the United Kingdom in the early 1890s.
 These Crossley Otto Scavenging Engines were made possible by the recent change from slide valves to poppet valves, which allowed more flexible control over valve timing events.
 The closing of the exhaust valve occurred more than 30 degrees later than on earlier engines, giving a long 'overlap' period (when both the intake and exhaust valves are open).
 As these were gas engines they did not require a long period of valve closure during the compression stroke.
 The exhaust gases were drawn from the engine by a partial vacuum following in the wake of a 'slug' of exhaust gas from the previous combustion cycle.

-This method requires that the exhaust pipe is long enough to contain the gas slug for the entire duration of the stroke.
+This method requires that the exhaust pipe be long enough to contain the gas slug for the entire duration of the stroke.
 As the Crossley engine was so slow-revving, this resulted in an exhaust pipe with a length of 65 feet between the engine and its cast-iron 'pot' silencer.

 Types of scavenging

 Crossflow Scavenging

-Crossflow cylinder heads are used by most modern 2-stroke engines, whereby the intake ports are located on one side of the combustion chamber and the exhaust ports are on the other side.
+Crossflow cylinder heads are used by most modern 4-stroke engines, whereby the intake ports are located on one side of the combustion chamber and the exhaust ports are on the other side.
 The momentum of the gases assists in scavenging during the 'overlap' phase (when the intake and exhaust valves are simultaneously open).